 - White vinegar

 Start by splashing warm water around the tub with a handheld showerhead.
 Take ¼ cup of dish soap and pour it in streaks.
-Wait for a few minutes until the soap scum and other build-up loosens, and use the angled broom to remove the remaining stains.
+Wait for a few minutes until the soap scum and other build-up loosen, and use the angled broom to remove the remaining stains.

 If your tub is grimy, combine equal parts of dish soap with equal parts of white vinegar and heat it in a microwave for about 30 seconds.
 Pour the solution over the tub and allow it to work for 30 minutes before you start wiping (not scrubbing).
 Follow this with rinsing the tub (use cold water, as it can chase suds away faster than hot water).